vict0rsch/PaperMemory/Readme.md

 ### Duplicates

-PaperMemory finds and merges duplicates based on their titles only.
+As of version `5.3`, PaperMemory finds and merges duplicates based on their titles only.
 If you visit a paper which has the same title as an existing paper, it will not be added as a new paper, rather "attached" to the existing one.
 However, if the existing paper does not have a known publication venue and the new paper does, then they are switched to favour the one with a known publication venue.

 ## Demo